 No one starts out their marriage with the idea they may someday get divorced.
 Unfortunately, sometimes many years after the honeymoon is over, what may have at one time been unthinkable, becomes a reality.
 Wedded bliss is sadly replaced with differences that simply cannot be resolved.
-If you find yourself facing the prospect of a divorce, you need an experienced, aggressive and compassionate Gilbert, Arizona family law attorney who understands the challenges of getting a divorce in Gilbert Arizona and will fight for your legal rights.
+If you find yourself facing the prospect of a divorce, you need an experienced, aggressive, and compassionate Gilbert, Arizona family law attorney who understands the challenges of getting a divorce in Gilbert Arizona and will fight for your legal rights.

-Most Arizona divorces involve three major issues: 1) the dissolution of the marriage (divorce); 2) issues involving minor children such as legal decision-making, parenting time and child support; and 3) division of community property and debt.
+Most Gilbert AZ, divorces involve three major issues: 1) the dissolution of the marriage (divorce); 2) issues involving minor children such as legal decision-making, parenting time, and child support; and 3) division of community property and debt.
 Because Arizona is a no-fault state, the dissolution of the marriage is most often the least complicated part of any Arizona divorce.
 There are many reasons why married couples choose to end their marriage.
 However, because Arizona is a no-fault state, the specific reason for deciding to get a divorce is not considered by the judge.
 In fact, unless the reason for seeking a divorce directly impacts the safety or welfare of a child or children (abuse, perhaps drug or alcohol issues) most Arizona family law judges will not even want to know why the parties are seeking a divorce.
-So long as all the jurisdictional requirements for a divorce under Arizona law can be met the marriage will be dissolved and the divorce granted.
+So long as all the jurisdictional requirements for divorce under Arizona law can be met the marriage will be dissolved and the divorce granted.

 The jurisdictional requirements are the minimum requirements that must be met under Arizona law in order for a family law judge to grant a divorce.
 If a couple cannot meet these minimum requirements, a judge cannot grant a divorce.
 The jurisdictional requirements necessary to obtain a divorce in Arizona are found in A.R.S.
 25-312.
 The family law judge must make specific findings of each of the following before a divorce can be granted: